-KuneVerda helps companies, governments and municipalities to become more sustainable through the application of various innovative technologies.
-KuneVerda analyzes the energy management per location and situation.
-What goes in and what goes out?
-The combination of insight and experience enables them to apply the most suitable technologies for each situation.
+KuneVerda helps companies, governments and municipalities become more sustainable through the application of various innovative technologies.
+For each location and situation, KuneVerda analyses the Energy Management.
+What goes in?
+What goes out?
+The combination of insight and extensive experience enables them to apply the most appropriate technologies per situation.

 Energy storage solutions

-KuneVerda has a wide range of industrial batteries for short (hours) and medium (days) storage in their portfolio.
-An integrated approach is key.
-For example, all heat released by solar panels is collected and can be used again for heating or for converting it into electricity.
-The ES-CHP (Energy Storage - Combined Heat and Power) batteries developed by KuneVerda store energy in the form of (high temperature) heat.
-This makes it possible to use smaller tanks.
-The ES-CHP battery can be charged with (residual) heat as well as with electricity and can supply both heat and electricity.
+KuneVerda has a wide range of industrial batteries for short (hours) and medium (days) storage.
+An integral approach is key.
+For example, all the heat released by solar panels is captured and can be used again for heating or conversion into electricity.
+The ES-CHP (Energy Storage - Combined Heat and Power) batteries developed by KuneVerda store energy in the form of (high-temperature) heat, reducing the need for large tanks.
+The ES-CHP battery can be charged with (residual) heat as well as electricity and return both heat and electricity.

 Both heat and electricity storage

-In this phase we will test the business case of combined heat and power storage.
-What is the best way to tailor the techniques to the wishes and specific situations in the market?
+In this phase, we test the business case around combined heat and power storage.
+How do you configure these techniques to the needs and specific situations in the market?

-The trial set-up can be organized at the Fieldlab, but is also possible for companies to set up their own test set-ups in collaboration.
+The trial set-up can be set up at the Fieldlab, but it is also possible for companies to set up their own trial set-ups in collaboration with the organisations.